 On Monday, the United States’ Uyghur Forced Labor Prevention Act (UFLPA) goes into effect.
 Focused on a controversial region in northwest China, the landmark law creates a presumption that any products “manufactured wholly or in part” in Xinjiang are made with forced labor.
 It bans all imports from the territory unless a company can prove otherwise.

-The guidance sets out CBP’s agenda of enforcement and prioritizes investment in supply chain visibility technology and “digital traceability.”
+The guidance sets out the US Customers and Border Protection (CBP) agenda of enforcement and prioritizes investment in supply chain visibility technology and “digital traceability.”
 It also explicitly bans US companies from importing any products from a list of 20 newly named Chinese companies (many of which are based in Xinjiang), unless the importer proves the goods were not made with forced labor.
 The list of restricted companies is expected to grow as further labor violations are uncovered, and as named companies adopt aliases to evade detection.
 Interos is adding these restricted entities to our platform to help customers ensure they’re not in violation.

 The law is the latest and boldest attempt to combat an increasingly common practice known as supply chain washing – the concealment of critical information about how products and services are sourced and sold.